“To be a Frenchman is a fact; to be an American, an ideal”

 We agree with him, and while many of our compatriots are made uneasy by the spectre of nationalism, we believe that a nationalism actually based on our values as a nation could usher in a new American century that would be to the benefit of all.
 Here would be its pillars:

 What could be more American than being blunt?
-The efforts being made to decrease legal immigration to our country are flat-out economic malpractice in the current global economy, and shocking coming from a self-made billionaire who knows more about business than everyone else in the world combined.
+The efforts that have been made to decrease legal immigration to our country are flat-out economic malpractice in the current global economy, and shocking coming from a self-made billionaire who knows more about business than everyone else in the world combined.
 Our ability to assimilate immigrants from all over the world has been our not-so-secret competitive advantage over every other nation literally for centuries, and is especially so now.
-We take in more immigrants than any other country in the world, we have throughout our history, and we’re one of a small handful of nations–and by far the largest–where all but a small fraction of our citizens can trace their ancestry back to immigrant forebears.
+We take in more immigrants than any other country, we have throughout our history, and we’re one of a small handful of nations–and by far the largest–where all but a small fraction of our citizens can trace their ancestry back to immigrant forebears.
 As the most recent Republican president observed, “every immigrant makes our nation more, not less, American.”
 Instead of closing the gates, the American way, Americanism, would be taking in as many hearts and minds as possible.

-This would seem to be obvious, but let’s break it down in ways that even those standing behind the Occupant at his rallies can understand:
+This would seem to be obvious, but let’s break it down in ways that even those standing behind the (former) Occupant at his rallies can understand:

 Defusing & confusing the bomb